-While some customers know that SEO is more of a marathon than a sprint, for others, it may be their first foray in attempting to improve visibility.
+While some customers know that SEO is more of a marathon than a sprint, for others, it can be their first foray in attempting to improve visibility.

 By acknowledging that the first months would bring less impact, but it picks up as the campaign progresses, you are transparent from the start.

-A twelve-month forecast allows customers to be able to take their sales projections and fit them on top of the SEO opportunity.
+A twelve-month forecast allows customers to take their sales projections and fit them on top of the SEO opportunity.

 Instead of treating SEO as an independent tactic, they can now imagine the campaign as an essential activity to their day-to-day business operations.